Particulate organic matter: Role of POM in soils

 Soil POM content is affected by organic inputs and the activity of soil decomposers.
 The addition of organic materials, such as manure or crop residues, typically results in an increase in POM.
 Alternatively, repeated tillage or soil disturbance increases the rate of decomposition by exposing soil organisms to oxygen and organic substrates; ultimately, depleting POM.
 Reduction in POM content is observed when native grasslands are converted to agricultural land.
 Soil temperature and moisture also affect the rate of POM decomposition.
 Because POM is a readily available (labile) source of soil nutrients, is a contributor to soil structure, and is highly sensitive to soil management, it is frequently used as an indicator to measure soil quality.

 Freshwater ecosystems

 In poorly managed soils, particularly on sloped ground, erosion and transport of soil sediment rich in POM can contaminate water bodies.
 Because POM provides a source of energy and nutrients, rapid build-up of organic matter in water can result in eutrophication.
 Suspended organic materials can also serve as a potential vector for the pollution of water with fecal bacteria, toxic metals or organic compounds.

+Effect on sewage and its systems

+In sewage systems, POC (mainly derived from carbon particulates) tend to affect the viscosity and toxicity levels of the sewage material in modern sewage systems.
+This has a destructive effect on the sewage infrastructure in major cities as well by causing build up and increasing the rate of corrosion.
+This also increases the viscosity of the sewage turning it into a sewage sludge'.